Ujimatsu-Chiya/Ujimatsu-Chiya.github.io/source/_drafts/OK/Project-Euler-202.md

 ![](../images/p201_laserbeam.gif)

-There are $80840$ ways in which a laser beam may enter vertex C, bounce off $1000001$ surfaces, then exit through the same vertex.
+There are $80840$ ways in which a laser beam may enter vertex $C$, bounce off $1000001$ surfaces, then exit through the same vertex.

 In how many ways can a laser beam enter at vertex $C$, bounce off $12017639147$ surfaces, then exit through the same vertex?